SibiVasudevan/techbro-python-tutorial/README.md

    ```

 ## Contributing:
-Got more humorous examples or new Python tricks?
+Got more humorous examples or Python tricks?
 Fork this repo, add your code, and submit a pull request.
 Let's grow this together!

 ## License:
 This project is licensed under the MIT License.
 Feel free to use it, share it, and remix it!